jampamatos/jamfinance/README.md

 ## Project Structure
 - `data-collection/`: Microservice for collecting real-time and historical financial data.
+  - `src/`: Contains the source code for the data collection service.
-  - `data-collection/src/scripts/`: Contains the scripts for real-time and historical data collection.
-Scripts include advanced error handling, data validation, and environmental variable management for API keys.
+    - `scripts/`: Contains scripts for real-time and historical data collection.
+Scripts include advanced error handling, data validation, and use environment variables for API keys.
-  - `data-collection/src/tests/`: Includes tests for validating the functionality and robustness of the data collection scripts.
-Tests ensure proper error handling, API response processing, and symbol validation.
+    - `tests/`: Includes tests for validating the functionality and robustness of the data collection scripts and the API endpoints.
+  - `app.py`: Flask application that provides API endpoints for accessing real-time and historical data.
 - More directories will be added as the project develops.

 ## Environment Setup